OmniTx/OmniTx/README.md

 Feel free to reach out to me at **heroimran175@gmail.com**.
 For more about me, you can visit [linktr.ee/immekun](https://linktr.ee/immekun).

 ## Projects
-- **WallpaperCopier**: A PowerShell script that creates a graphical user interface (GUI) to copy your Windows wallpaper to a selected directory with a unique filename.
-It supports both light and dark themes and saves user settings for convenience.
+- **WallpaperCopierApp**: Wallpaper Copier is a simple and intuitive tool designed to help you manage and save your desktop wallpapers effortlessly.
+Switch between light and dark themes and ensure your favorite wallpapers are saved with unique filenames.
+- **VolumeControl**: Gives Windows 10 users control volume only with scroll, hovering over the sound icon in taskbar.
-- **pixiwps**: Public Python projects
+- **pixiwps**: Python projects
 - **Windows**: Windows tweaking platform with optimization scripts

 <!---